nbaua/CodeFirstGraphQLNestJS/README.md

 `At this point compiling the project would result in the error since there is no graphql schema is defined.
 The purpose of the code first approach is to auto-generate this required file automatically based on the code we develop further.`

+> IF YOU GET THIS ERROR

+<mark>Error: ER_NOT_SUPPORTED_AUTH_MODE: Client does not support authentication protocol requested by server; consider upgrading MySQL client</mark>

+> CONSIDER ADDING THE USER AN ACCESS TO YOUR DATABASE

 ## Development

 > `Step1: Generate Required Artifacts and Reference them in App Module`